Imago31/jsRuler/README.md

 # jsRuler
-Simple ruler for web-developers coding in html/css/js/jquery on electron js/
+Simple ruler for web-developers writed on html/css/js/jquery on electron js.